SuperFLEB/blender_show_in_windows_explorer/README.md

 ## To use

-From the File menu, select "Show in Explorer"
+From the File menu, select "Show in Windows Explorer"